gbonker/lets_get_started/README.md

+## Let's Get Started Sign Up Form

+This is a sign up form written in React with Bootstrap and custom styling.
+The form comes complete with validation and is responsive to all screen sizes.
+When the user submits the form, a confirmation message displays at the top.

+## Documentation

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>